imagej/imagej.github.io/_pages/scripting/basics.md

 # ImagePlus, ImageStack and ImageProcessor Conversion

-When working with the ImageJ API you will run into the problem that you have e.g. a ImageProcessor, but what you need right now is a ImagePlus.
+When working with the ImageJ API you will run into the problem that you have e.g. a `ImageProcessor`, but what you need right now is a `ImagePlus`.

 To convert one to another use these commands: